suthashan-001/Naturalink/README.md

 - Suthashan Tharmarajah < 100-748-346  > **role**: Ux/Ui designer, project concept, project lead coordinator, booking system implementaion both front-end and backend [booking_flow, calendar integration, select_datetime], readme file
 { github: suthashan-001}
 - Myron Lobo < 100-874-243 > **role**: Back-End, Created Dashboard that consists of a scrollable task lists that can be checked off, and a upcoming appointment list that uses Vue as a frontend framework to dynamically render and manage the appointment data(appointment.csv) fetched from our Node.js server.
 Created a popup window when a user clicks "more details" on the dashboard.
 Contributed to creation of server.js and created app.js
-- Luke Pereira < 100-826- 957 > **role** - front end and back end implementation for users and login, synced appointments to users and to the html pages, made most of server.js excluding convertTo24Hour and  GET appointments api
+- Luke Pereira < 100-826- 957 > **role**: front end and back end implementation for users and login, synced appointments to users and to the html pages, made most of server.js excluding convertTo24Hour and  GET appointments api
-- Ryan Hastings < 100-894-215 > **role**
+- Ryan Hastings < 100-894-215 > **role**: Front end, created navbar using the Bulma CSS framework.
+Created the help page using HTML grids, CSS transitions and a small amount of jQuery.
+Handled project directory organization.
-- Andrei Chinchisan < 100-8290 530 > 0% - family emergency and pc catching on fire
+- Andrei Chinchisan < 100-8290-530 > 0% - family emergency and pc catching on fire

 ---